Frequently Asked Questions

 All work exhibited at the museum is selected by curators for specific exhibitions.
 If you wish to introduce your work to the curators, you may send an email to [email protected] containing samples of your work, a resumé, and contact information for review by the curatorial team.
 This does not guarantee a response from the curatorial team.

-Can I rent the facilities for personal art exhibitions?
+Can I rent the facilities for a personal art exhibition?

 How can I get my work into the National Collection?

-The NAGB accepts items into the National Collection on the recommendation of its Acquisitions Committee.
-The object can be acquired by various means including (but not limited to) gift, grant, deed, or purchase.
+The NAGB accepts artworks into the collection on the recommendation of its acquisitions committee.
+The artwork may be acquired by various means, such as gift, grant, deed, or purchase.

 For Collectors